Are you getting ready to introduce solid foods to your baby? Have you been on the hunt for the perfect healthy choice for your growing little one?

 There are a lot of options out there when it comes to going organic for your little one.
 Knowing what to look for in a product — and company — can help make your task a little easier.

-While all of these are a great addition to your kitchen, I wouldn’t be caught without the Earth’s Best organic rice cereal.
-I love how versatile it is and how I can enhance many different kinds of meals with it for my baby.
+While all of these are a great addition to your kitchen, we wouldn’t be caught without the Earth’s Best organic rice cereal.
+We love how versatile it is and how we can enhance many different kinds of meals with it for our babies.

 Do you feed organic?
 What products can’t you live without?
 We’d love to hear your tips and tricks, so go ahead and leave us a comment below.